Easing a Child's Pain with the Sound of Music

 Even for low-level patients, like those still in a coma, Snyder is able to use music to decrease their heart rate and stabilize their breathing.

 Snyder said the most rewarding part of her work is seeing patients recover and come back to visit?some even playing music for the hospital's Sunday chapel service.

 "I think the best part is just seeing the impact of music on everyone's lives and seeing how it can open the door for a child to being able to speak or walk again and seeing them smile because of it," she said.

 Top career achievement: Starting new music therapy program now serving five areas of the hospital that didn't have access to music therapy just two years ago

-Career highlights: Brook Run (Georgia Retardation Center), provided music therapy services to adults with severe delays; Elaine Clark Center; Wesley Woods Geriatric Center; Children's Healthcare of Atlanta, music therapist for Comprehensive Inpatient Rehabilitation Unit
+Career highlights: Brook Run (Georgia Retardation Center), provided music therapy services to adults with severe delays; Elaine Clark Center; Wesley Woods Geriatric Center; Children's Healthcare of Atlanta, music therapist inpatient rehabilitation

 Hobbles: Morning walks with bull mastiff, Maggie, and playing violin with the Cobb Symphony Orchestra.
 Also, listening to live music.

 Years in business: Eight years as a board-certified music therapist

 Top career achievement: Helped lead design, setup and use of a music therapy multi-sensory room for adolescents and adults in skilled nursing care at Georgia Regional Hospital and receiving certification for Neurologic Music Therapy, NICU Music Therapy, and Brain Injury Specialist Certification